jstromsoe/reach-docs/docs/led-status.md

 ### Network scan

 Reach will indicate a network scan with <font color="yellow">yellow</font> blinks.
 If a known Wi-Fi network is detected, Reach will connect to it and set the LED <font color="blue">blue</font>.
-If the scan found no familiar networks, the LED will light <font color="green">green</font>.
+If the scan found no familiar networks, a hotspot is started and the LED will light <font color="green">green</font>.

 ### Time sync